-Surrounded by mountains, water and evergreen forests, Seattle is the perfect place to begin your Alaskan adventure (only available on our Solstice 7-night roundtrip sailings).
-Before embarking on a cruise from Seattle, explore the city including the first-ever Starbucks, Pike’s Place Market, the Space Needle and more or you can get out of the city and explore nature in the surrounding islands, whale-watching on Puget Sound, hiking and a variety of other adventurous activities.
+Surrounded by mountains, water and evergreen forests, Seattle is the perfect place to begin your Alaskan adventure.
+Before embarking on a cruise from Seattle, explore the city including the first-ever Starbucks, Pike Place Market, the Space Needle and more or you can get out of the city and explore nature in the surrounding islands, whale-watching on Puget Sound, hiking and a variety of other adventurous activities.

 Take in the breathtaking views as you sail through Kenai Fjords National Park, which is a hot spot for sighting whales, puffins, and sea lions.
 Seward is also the southernmost starting point of the Alaska railroad connecting Seward to Anchorage and further north.
 Quaint and charming, the intimately small size of Seward adds to its appeal and why so many people cruise to Seward.